leafo/pgmoon/README.md

 Sets the timeout value (in milliseconds) for all subsequent socket operations (connect, write, receive).
 This function does not have any return values.

-The default timeout depends on the underslying socket implementation but generally corresponds to no timeout.
+The default timeout depends on the underlying socket implementation but generally corresponds to no timeout.

 ### `postgres:disconnect()`